Richard Zobel: Lexington Conservatory Theatre

+In 2004, Zobel appeared in the documentary The Loss of Nameless Things, recalling his experience of working with Lexington Conservatory Theatre and Oakley Hall III.
+It was his last appearance on film.

+Rubber Chicken Cards

-In 2000, Zobel co-founded Rubber Chicken Cards, which sells online greeting cards that combine voice-over acting with irreverent humor, with fellow actor Steven Rotblatt.
+In 2000, Zobel co-founded Rubber Chicken Cards, which sells online greeting cards that combine voice-over acting with irreverent humor, with fellow actor and Lexington alumni Steven Rotblatt.
 For the cards Zobel sang, played several instruments, wrote scripts, did animation, and voiced numerous characters.

-He died in October 2005 of cancer.